Formulating the Restoration of Distribution Networks as a Multiple Traveling Salesman Problem

 If crew $c$ visits node $i$, where $i$ is either the root node or belongs to the set of nodes needing repair, then $y_{ic} = 1$, which implies $\sum_{j : (ij) \, \in \, \mathcal{E}_w} x_{(ij)c} = 2$.
 This leaves open two possibilities: (i) some undirected edge incident on node $i$ is used twice by the crew, which happens only when the edge connects to the root and the optimal solution for that crew is a cycle of length $2$ (i.e., the tour is of the form $0 \to i \to 0$), or (ii) two different edges incident on $i$ are used, once each, which happens when the optimal solution for that crew is a cycle of length greater than $2$, in which case one edge is used to enter the node and another to exit (i.e., the tour is of the form $0 \to i \to q \cdots \to 0$ or $0 \to \cdots \to p \to i \to q \cdots \to 0$).
-The role of this constraint, when applied to the home node, i.e., node $0$, in determining model feasibility under limited time budgets is discussed in Section~\ref{sec:infeasBudget}. \item Eqn.~(\ref{eq:const10}) imposes a time constraint on every tour, on a per crew basis.
-For crew index $c$, the maximum tour cost (in units of time) is the minimum of $\mathcal{T}_c$ and $\Delta T_k$, where $\mathcal{T}_c$ is the time budget for crew $c$ and $\Delta T_k$ is the time duration of the $k^{th}$ restoration window.
-Since we do not allow fractional repairs (and therefore, prorated rewards), the l.h.s of eqn.~(\ref{eq:const10}) may not equal the r.h.s in the optimal solution.
-Note that both repair times and travel times are accounted for in the l.h.s of eqn.~(\ref{eq:const10}). \item Eqn.~(\ref{eq:const11}) enforces the electrical continuity constraint by ensuring that for every node which is visited/repaired by \emph{some} crew, \emph{a directed fully repaired path exists from the source to that node}.
-This is achieved by imposing the complete set of precedence relations dictated by the working graph $G_{wd}$ (i.e., $L(G_m^d)$; see Figure~\ref{fig:Fig5}(c), Figure~\ref{fig:prefix} for a partially damaged network, and Remark~\ref{remark:partiallyDamaged}).